wassimans/nano-blockchain/README.md

-# nano-blockchain
+# Nano Blockchain

-A naif blockchain implementation in Typescript.
+A naif Proof of Work blockchain implementation in Typescript.

 ## Usage